PhilLockett/cardgen1/README.md

 existing images.
 It is very configurable, allowing for playing cards of greatly varying styles to be created.

+To use 'cardgen' you will need a C++ compiler and 'make' utility installed.
+You will also need the ImageMagick image processing suite installed.

 ## Cloning and Installing

 To clone, install and run this code, execute the following unix/linux commands: